meknapptrav/microadventure-ti74/README.md

 In the first novel, "Space Attack", ACT has provided you with a "special portable unit" for your field assignments.
 It's described as
 "state-of-the-art hardware packed into a machine the size of a pocket radio."
 I think the Ti-74 BASICALC fits this description nicely.

-# About the Ti-74 BASICALC
+# About the TI-74 BASICALC
 Released in 1985, the [TI-74](https://en.wikipedia.org/wiki/TI-74) is a scientific calculator that is programmable using BASIC.
 It has a single-line LCD display.
 It can display 31 characters on the screen at a time, from a scrollable 80 character line.
 It runs a fairly standard version of BASIC, with some special commands to make working with a single line display easier.

+## Saving your programs on the TI-74
+Check out [this project](https://github.com/molleraj/ti95interface) to build a Hexbus interface that can be used on the TI-74/TI-95 and the CC40.
+I'm currently experimenting with mine and will update this page with how it goes!

 # About these listings
 The listings for each novel are organized in a directory named for the novel number and title.
 There are several branches available: